Lamb Heart Curry Recipe

 Simply I threw all these in the curry base until cooked through.

 Once that is done add in the hearts and stir continually until they are cooked.
 They are a little ‘livery’ so expect them to still be a bit pink in the middle.

 - About 3 inches of finely sliced Spring Onion green tops

 Nearly done now.

-Off the heat and stir these in to the curry and serve up in bowl.
+Off the heat stir these into the curry and serve up in a bowl.

 So again I ask you to take off your inhibitions.